sandinmyjoints/requests-review/review.rst

 Footnotes
 ---------

-.. [#] Confusingly, API is also a term used to describe how computers talk to each other.
-It's kind of an umbrella term to express the idea of how to interact with a system.
+.. [#] This is a gross generalization, of course; a lot of creative people think otherwise.

 .. [#] Though they used to be; see: http://en.wikipedia.org/wiki/Human_computer

 .. [#] It's a miracle to me that they do; imagine trying to sync up millions of people, some smart, some not so smart, some opinionated, some indifferent.
 HTTP is successful where many, many other attempts at protocols have failed.

 .. [#] As in Monty Python, not the snake genus.